Jesse-Kerr/recordmender/readme2.md

 4. Try with prod_song dataset.

+Recommend a year to sample?
+An album?

+Combine year + artist + album, or etc.

+Try other algorithms- random forest....

 Make a playlist of the 6game on whosampled- it takes a random progression through music.

+#Presentation

+Discuss why factors is lower, why lambda is lower.